Problems at the polls? Here's what's happening now

 “There’s great voter interest in this election,’’ she said.

 We’ll be updating this story throughout the day (and night) with any problems that surface as voting unfolds.
-Here are some key hot spots we’re watching as polls open on the East Coast:
+Here are some key hot spots we’re watching:

 Florida